 Information about the Appointments System

-At the CPPG Open Morning in June 2018 one of the main issues raised was the need for a better understanding of how the Practice appointments system works.
+One of the main issues raised by patients is the need for a better understanding of how the Practice appointments system works.
 In response the CPPG has worked with the Practice to produce an information note for patients, which you can see below.

 The Neighbourhood Hub, Windrush Medical Centre, Witney